Isaac01-7/Pantera/README.md

-// Pantera is made to with swift OS upon launch check the top right menu bar for an audio icon this will open the UI
+// Pantera is made with swift OS upon launch check the top right menu bar for an audio icon this will open the UI
 // ap can be made to stay on screen within settings